 21 year old drivers had the highest rate of traffic accidents that involved drinking alcohol and highest rate of fatalties that involved drinking and driving.
 Statewide there were 731 traffic accidents for drivers age 21 that involved alcohol and 38 fatalties for this age group.

 20 Year old drivers had the second highest rates with 506 crashes and 29 deaths that involved drinking and driving.

 These statistics are for the entire state of Florida not Alachua county specifically.

 Drivers in Alachua County may have the option of complete a Florida traffic school course if they receive a speeding ticket, moving violation, or are in a car accident.
-Completing a Florida DMV approved traffic school class in most cases will allow a driver to avoid points on their Florida driver license and keep their car insurance rates from going up.
+Completing a State of Florida authorized traffic school class in most cases will allow a driver to avoid points on their Florida driver license and keep their car insurance rates from going up.